MD2B - Myeloproliferative Disorders

 The term "myeloproliferative disorders" was first coined by William Dameshek in 1951.

 This heterogeneous group consists of four diseases, all featuring chronic, acquired, monoclonal proliferation of either pluripotential or more differentiated hematopoietic stem cells.
 The four types of myeloproliferative disorders are named for the predominant cell type involved, and are frequently associated with biochemical and chromosomal abnormalities, as discussed below.
-Recently shared mutations have been discovered that provide a molecular link between these disorders and provide further insight into the genetic events resulting in “myeloproliferation.”
+These disorders have been linked by shared mutations which provide further insight into the genetic events resulting in “myeloproliferation.”

 Chronic Myelocytic Leukemia (CML)